opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 ### Comparison with Baseline

 To get a sense for what the baseline might be, we looked to the 960 projects that have been tagged as being part of other open source ecosystems but that have never received RF.
 This group includes projects from the broader Ethereum community as well as some non-crypto open source projects that have received grants from crypto foundations.
+All of these projects were screened for developer activity in the last 6 months before being added to OSS Directory.

 Although this group grew relatively fast in the first half of 2022, growth has slowed down and turned slightly negative over the past year.
 The overall growth is -0.4% over the past year, a net difference of 14.3% compared to the RF3 cohort.